Have you waited until the last minute to wrap up your shopping? Don’t panic. You don’t have to overspend in the rush to finish up.

-Here are 10 valuable pointers that will keep you from going overboard and spending more than you can afford during the final few days of the holiday season.
+These pointers will help to keep you from going overboard, spending more than you can afford during these few holiday shopping days left in 2020.

 1. Pare your list

-Narrow your list to include only those people who are nearest and dearest to you.
-It may be very tempting to pick up an adorable doll for the neighbor’s toddler or a gift card for your favorite co-worker, but doing so can quickly cause your spending to spiral out of control.
+Narrow your list to include only those people nearest and dearest to you.
+It may be tempting to pick up an adorable doll for the neighbor’s toddler or a gift card for your favorite co-worker, but that can quickly cause your spending to spiral.

-Overspending can leave you with less than you need for those who matter most or — even worse — add a substantial amount of newly acquired credit card debt to your personal balance sheet.
+Overspending leaves you with less for spending on those who matter most.
+Or, worse, it adds a substantial amount of new credit card debt to your personal balance sheet.

 (By the way, if you’re struggling with credit card debt, our Solutions Center has resources to help you get out from under it.)

 Do you have any brand new items sitting around unused?
+Ho, ho, ho.
 Check out: “The 9 Rules of Savvy Re-gifting.”

 If you have a little bit of time to spare, try your hand at some arts and crafts.
 Not sure where to start?
 Pinterest offers oodles of do-it-yourself project ideas along with instructions on how to create the perfect gift at little or no cost.

-Consider perusing the classifieds on Craigslist.
-Items offered on the site include furniture and vehicles and everything in between.
-In some instances, items are offered free of charge to the first individual to respond to the ad.
+Cast your net wide when gift shopping and peruse the classifieds on Craigslist.
+You’ll find furniture and vehicles and everything in between.
+In some instances, things are offered free of charge to the first person to respond to the ad.

 10. Let them choose

 Still not sure what to purchase for those last few people on your list?
 Giftly allows you to give a specified sum of money, along with a suggestion on how to use it.
-In return, the recipient must let you know how the funds were spent.
+In return, the recipient lets you know how the funds were spent.

 Disclosure: The information you read here is always objective.
 However, we sometimes receive compensation when you click links within our stories.